roy-wink/CyOB/doc/_build/html/_sources/outputs.rst.txt

 Density plots
 -------------

 For the density plots, ``.png`` files are stored in the ``density_plots`` folder.
+CyOB tries to auto-detect nodal planes.
+In this case, the plot will be blank and a prompt about this will be given in de console.
 In the current version of CyOB, there is no option for choosing the colors used in these plots.

 .. figure:: files/H2_figure1.png
    :width: 400